stepan-sapunkov/financial-ml-notes/drafts/MP/readme.md

 The main idea is to treat monetary policy not as one isolated forecasting problem, but as a connected system.
 First, the model estimates the predictable part of the policy rate and extracts its unexpected component.
 This information is then used together with macroeconomic variables to model future inflation.
 Instead of relying on one estimator, many candidate specifications are combined using covariance-aware stacking.
 Finally, the resulting inflation model is used as a response surface over which the policy rate can be optimized.

 The approach is intentionally different from a structural macroeconomic model.
 It does not replace the identification assumptions of SVAR or DSGE models.
 Instead, the experiment studies how far a carefully designed and leakage-controlled ML pipeline can go in learning a useful monetary-policy decision rule from historical data.

+## Robustness and limitations

+The model is trained on **73 quarterly observations from 2006Q1 to 2024Q1**.
+The final holdout contains **9 quarters from 2024Q2 to 2026Q2**.

+Across all forecast horizons, the test produces **44 origin–horizon forecast pairs**.
+Their distribution is `h1 = 9`, `h2 = 8`, `h3 = 7`, `h4 = 6`, `h5 = 5`, `h6 = 4`, `h7 = 3`, and `h8 = 2`.
+These 44 forecast errors should not be treated as 44 independent observations because forecasts from different horizons overlap and share the same forecast origins.
+Given the small holdout sample, I therefore do not make claims about statistical significance.

+The stacking procedure also needs additional robustness checks.
+In particular, it is useful to compare the results across different values of the ridge parameter `lambda`, against simple equal-weight stacking, and after removing individual model families.
+This can show whether the final result depends strongly on a particular regularization choice or group of models.

+The dimensionality of the stacking problem is another limitation.
+For the inflation model there can be up to **484 candidate combinations**, while only around **51–65 training observations** are available depending on the horizon.
+Therefore, the stacking problem is strongly high-dimensional, with `M ≫ T`.
+Ledoit–Wolf shrinkage and ridge regularization make the optimization numerically more stable, but they do not remove the risk of overfitting.

+Another important limitation is the macroeconomic data itself.
+The current experiment uses **revised historical data**, rather than the information that was actually available to policymakers at each point in time.
+A realistic monetary-policy backtest would require real-time vintages, for example from **ALFRED**, and should account for publication delays and later revisions of variables such as GDP and CPI.

+Finally, the information set must be defined carefully.
+The current setup effectively assumes that the variables assigned to quarter `t` are available when the forecast is made.
+In a real-time experiment this assumption may be too strong, especially for GDP and other variables released with a delay.
+A stricter backtest should construct the feature set using only information that had actually been published at each forecast origin.